29 conservatory interior ideas – these top decorating and styling tips will turn this space into your favourite room in the house

 A floor that reflects a little will help to bounce light around a small conservatory, for this you could use polished stone or a high gloss floor paint if you have floorboards.
 For extra shine use metallic and glass accessories and a side table or two.

-3. Carry your flooring from inside to outside
+8. Carry your flooring from inside to outside

-Speaking of flooring, ‘taking the same tile across your whole space, from inside the conservatory to your outside patio, will help to make a room feel bigger and airier, blurring the line between indoor and outdoor living,’ suggests Mike Whitfield, Interiors Expert at Lusso.
+Speaking of flooring, ‘taking the same tile across your whole space, from inside the conservatory to your outside patio, will help to make a room feel bigger and airier, blurring the line between indoor and outdoor living,’ suggests Mike Whitfield, interiors expert at Lusso.

 And ‘creating the illusion of more space will immediately make your conservatory feel more luxurious.’
 Porcelain tiles are durable enough to be used both within the home and in gardens.
 ‘For a sleek and cohesive look, opt for tiles which have been rectified, meaning that during production, all sides of the tiles have been finished to the same size, offering precision and accuracy.
 This offers an aesthetic that appears as one large tiled area, meaning that less grout is required,’ Mike continues.
 ‘Non-rectified tiles require more grout, which is often visually noticeable.’

-4. Create a breakfast room
+9. Create a breakfast room

 Imagine starting your day off right in your very own breakfast room.
-‘Rather than turning it into a full-size conservatory dining room, you can make it your space for gently easing yourself into the day,’ says Ryan McDonough, Interior Design Expert at MyJobQuote.co.uk.
-All you need is a small bistro-style table and chairs and you could even create your own coffee station so you don’t have to keep traipsing back and forth to the kitchen for a top-up.
+‘Rather than turning it into a full-size conservatory dining room, you can make it your space for gently easing yourself into the day,’ says Ryan McDonough, interior design expert at MyJobQuote.co.uk.

 ‘With views of your garden and loads of natural light, enjoying your breakfast here will put you in the right frame of mind for facing the rest of the day,’ Ryan continues.
 And we have to agree.
 It certainly beats grabbing breakfast to go and would be such a lovely way to ease yourself into your day at the weekends too.

-5. Add seasonal flowers
+10. Add seasonal flowers

 Colour and texture can be added to your conservatory in the form of fresh seasonal flowers, there's nothing prettier than using varieties cut from your own garden is there?
 Look out for more unusual ways to display them, we love vintage crates as they are great for plants, but we're partial to a basket or two as well.

-'Baskets are great storage solutions for every room in your home, especially if you’re working with limited space,' advises Hayley Ker, senior buyer, Dobbies.
+'Baskets are great storage solutions for every room in your home, especially if you’re working with limited space,' advises Hayley Ker, senior buyer at Dobbies.
 'Their versatility means they can just as easily be used as a place to store extra blankets and throws as they can be a quirky container for large houseplants and flowers.
 Group different-sized baskets together for a more curated look and have fun with colours and texture as a way to add some personality to your interiors.'

-6. Play around with shades of green
+11. Play around with shades of green

 'Bringing nature into an old conservatory using hints of green can inject a new lease of life to the space.
 Greens like Bancha, Beverly and Green Smoke will harmonise beautifully with the surrounding garden and create a relaxing sanctuary,' advises Charlotte Cosby, creative director at Farrow & Ball.